remorses/akarso/README.md

 ## Why

-If you use SSO with Supabase now you have to ask your users to
+If you want to let your users sign in with SSO via Supabase now you have to:

--   create an application in their SSO provider
+-   Ask the user to create an application in their SSO provider (Google, Azure, etc)
--   Make them send the metadata file or url
+-   Ask them to send the metadata file or url
 -   Run `supabase sso add` with their SSO metadata
 -   Ask them to try to sign in
--   Troubleshoot why their SSO integration is not working
+-   Troubleshoot why their SSO integration is not working (there are 100 reasons why it could not work)
--   Spend hours of support to fix their SSO integration
+-   Spend hours of support trying to fix their SSO integration, going back and forth

 Using Akarso instead you can add a button `Setup SSO` in your application that redirects to the Akarso admin portal where your users can setup SSO in a few clicks.